 We have prepared a Scholarship Handbook to help you navigate all these opportunities!
 Please download the Handbook by clicking on the image below and consult it before and during your grad studies in CBS.

 The following are examples of major scholarships (and their deadlines) that CBS students are eligible for:

 In addition to these major scholarships, please do not forget to check out the minor scholarship that we highlight in our Scholarship Handbook!
 Several smaller awards specific to a department or research areas often get very few applicants, so it is worth perusing the awards list carefully.
+Like it happens with major awards, most minor awards are also meant to support thesis students.
 It is also a good idea to have a conversation with your advisor about scholarships to make sure you strategically plan your applications.